-The following are tips that can be used as you move toward becoming a better ally of transgender people.
-Of course, this list is not exhaustive and cannot include all the "right" things to do or say - because often there is no one "right" answer to every situation you might encounter.
+The following are tips that can be used as you move toward becoming a better ally to transgender people.
+Of course, this list is not exhaustive and cannot include all the “right” things to do or say because often there is no one “right” answer to every situation you might encounter.

 You can’t tell if someone is transgender just by looking.

 Transgender people don’t look any certain way or come from any one background.
 Many transgender people do not appear “visibly trans,” meaning they are not perceived to be transgender by others.
 It is not possible to look around a room and “see” if there are any transgender people.
 (It would be like a person looking around the room to “see” if there are any gay people.)
 You should assume that there may be transgender people at any gathering or in any space.

 Don’t make assumptions about a transgender person’s sexual orientation.